metalsoft-io/metalcloud-sdk-go/docs/CreateStorage.md

 ### NewCreateStorage

-`func NewCreateStorage(siteId float32, storageDriver string, storageTechnology string, storageType string, status string, name string, managementHost string, username string, passwordEncrypted string, inMaintenance float32, subnetType string, password string, ) *CreateStorage`
+`func NewCreateStorage(siteId float32, storageDriver string, storageTechnology string, storageType string, name string, managementHost string, username string, subnetType string, password string, ) *CreateStorage`

 NewCreateStorage instantiates a new CreateStorage object This constructor will assign default values to properties that have it defined,